ophub/amlogic-s9xxx-armbian/compile-kernel/README.md

-# Compile the kernel
+# Kernel compilation and usage instructions

 View Chinese description  |  [查看中文说明](README.cn.md)

-- This kernel can be used in [Armbian](https://github.com/ophub/amlogic-s9xxx-armbian) and [OpenWrt](https://github.com/ophub/amlogic-s9xxx-openwrt) systems.
-Commonly used in systems made with the [unifreq](https://github.com/unifreq) standard.
+This kernel can be used in `Armbian` and `OpenWrt` systems.
+For example [amlogic-s9xxx-armbian](https://github.com/ophub/amlogic-s9xxx-armbian), [amlogic-s9xxx-openwrt](https://github.com/ophub/amlogic-s9xxx-openwrt), [flippy-openwrt-actions](https://github.com/ophub/flippy-openwrt-actions) and [unifreq/openwrt_packit](https://github.com/unifreq/openwrt_packit).
+It can be integrated when compiling firmware, or it can be installed into an existing system for use.

+## Kernel compilation instructions

-- You can adjust the configuration of the kernel as needed, such as adding drivers and patches.
+You can adjust the configuration of the kernel as needed, such as adding drivers and patches.
 It is also possible to compile personalized signature kernels with special meanings according to mood, such as `5.10.95-happy-new-year`, `5.10.96-beijing-winter-olympics`, `5.10.99-valentines-day` and so on.

-## Local compile command description

 | Parameter | Meaning | Description |
 | ---- | ---- | ---- |